-That's because there's a lot of confusion out there as to what it really means when something is organic versus natural.
+Unfortunately, there's a lot of confusion out there as to what it really means when something is organic, versus natural.
 In certain situations, synthetic doesn't necessarily mean bad, while organic doesn't always mean better.
-So buckle up — we're going to demystify it all!
+Keep reading as we lay it all out for you.

 IN A NUTSHELL